cmhamiche/kld-sweep/README.md

 # kld-sweep

-A cross-platform Python script to evaluate and compare GGUF quantizations of a model against a full-precision baseline (BF16 or F16) using KL Divergence and Perplexity, powered by [llama.cpp](https://github.com/ggerganov/llama.cpp).
+A Python script to compare GGUF quantizations of a model against a baseline (BF16 or F16) using KL Divergence and Perplexity, powered by [llama.cpp](https://github.com/ggerganov/llama.cpp).

 ---